Social media optimization with Yoast SEO

-Our Yoast SEO plugin handles optimization of your WordPress site for search engines and we dare say it does that pretty well.
-Most of that is technical optimization, like our XML sitemap functionality, as well as aids in content optimization, like your content and readability analysis.
-But there’s more to SEO than that.
-You need links pointing to your website and for that to happen, people need to talk about you and your website.
-That is the essence of social media, so our plugin helps you optimize for that as well!
+Our Yoast SEO plugin handles optimization of your WordPress site for search engines, and we dare say it does that pretty well!
+Most of it is technical and content optimization, but there’s more to SEO than on-page optimization.
+You need links pointing to your website and for that to happen, people need to talk about you and your site.
+As being active on social media is a great way to make that happen, our plugin helps you with your social media optimization as well!

-Facebook’s OpenGraph is used by quite a few different social networks and search engines, but obviously the main reason for adding it, is for Facebook itself.
-Facebook’s OpenGraph support is continuously evolving but the basics are simple: in a few pieces of metadata you declare:
+About 10 years ago, Facebook introduced OpenGraph as a way to determine which elements of your page you want to show when someone shares that page.
+Facebook’s OpenGraph is used by quite a few different social networks and search engines, but obviously, the main reason for adding it is for Facebook itself.
+Facebook’s OpenGraph support is continuously evolving but the basics are simple.
+With a few pieces of metadata you declare:

 - What type of content is this?